 Lightsong paused, then shook his head.
 “No. They probably are.
 But, the thing is, I don’t think the girl--the queen--knows that she’s part of anything.
 And I’m worried that Blushweaver will crush the child out of fear.”

 “It seems that you have a remarkably good handle on this all, your grace,” Llarimar said.
-“Particularly for someone who always claims that he knows nothing of politics.”
+“Particularly for someone who claims that he knows nothing of politics.”

 “I don’t want to be part of it, Scoot,” Lightsong said.
 “I feel myself getting sucked in.”